One key to having a viable small-scale farm is producing a high-value product. Learn how to get more return on less land.

 Even higher value markets?

-Customers these days are looking for products that are produced in environmentally friendly, humane, and socially responsible ways.
+Customers look for products that are produced in environmentally friendly, humane, and socially responsible ways.
 Reaching these alternative markets and customers can be key for small farmers.

 Tell your story!
 Customers want to know about who grows their food and how they grow it.
 By building your product and brand around the qualities customers want, you can capture a larger share of the consumer food dollar.